-While kratom use leads to countless positive and beneficial effects, improper use or intake of products that have questionable quality can lead to experiencing kratom side effects.
+While kratom use leads to countless positive and beneficial effects, improper use or intake of products that have question

 But how about a fever?
 Can kratom cause fever?
 Or is it something else?

 To understand if kratom and fever are related, we should first understand what kratom is and how it works.

 The Southeast Asian herb kratom or Mitragyna speciosa has a wealth of beneficial properties.
 These include strong and effective pain relief, relaxation, stress and anxiety relief, euphoria, increased energy, improved mood, and more.

 These effects are due to the alkaloids in kratom.
 While current studies have identified a minimum of 25 alkaloids and 40 total beneficial compounds, most of these chemical compounds are in trace amounts.
 However, two active alkaloids are considerably more abundant and are responsible for most of the effects.

 The alkaloids in kratom engage with the opioid receptors in the brain.
 This helps to produce increased levels of dopamine and manage pain.
 Yet, it happens in a way that does not engage proteins that form addictive behaviors.